vanvGack/flak/README.markdown

     rake flak:setup

+    # You may need to upgrade rubygems and rails.
+That last command will let
+    # you know, but just in case here are the commands:
+    #   gem update -y --system
+    #   gem update rails

 You can then change /path/to/flak/config/config.yml and /path/to/flak/config/database.yml to taste.

 Create the project's databases; one for development and one for testing: